COSC3020/tsp-local-search-DJReflexive/README.md

 ### Memory Analysis

-Upon calling the tsp_ls function, we need a distance_matrix, which takes up a space of $\Theta(n^2)$ since it is a square matrix.
 Only a single index (constant amount) is needed to represent the startingNodeIndex.
 For the route array, it needs $\Theta(n)$ space since it needs to keep a tour of all the locations in the matrix.

 A few constant variables are delcared in localSearch(), but never grow or change in size.
 In all of the loops, most of the variable changes are in-place.